Optimizing Talent Pipeline Management for Sustainable Growth

 Written by Coursera • Updated on

-Learn more about what talent pipeline management is and how it might benefit your organization.
+Learn about talent pipeline management, tips on creating an effective talent pipeline, and how it might benefit your organization.

 [Featured Image] An HR manager reviews resumes as part of their company’s talent pipeline management strategy.